ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 I helped organize my first conference last year, `Write the Docs`_.
 It was a great experience,
-but also rather stressful.
+but was also rather stressful.
-It turns out that organizing things is an interesting exercise in managing fear and risk.
+Organizing things is an interesting exercise in managing fear and risk.
-There is so much that could happen badly, and this is scary as hell.
+There are so many possible outcomes, and this is scary as hell.

 As an organizer,